symbol/symbol-docs/source/concepts/harvesting.rst

     Activating delegated harvesting

-To enable delegated harvesting, the account owner has to link its **importance score** to a remote account announcing an :ref:`AccountKeyLinkTransaction <account-key-link-transaction>`.
+To enable delegated harvesting, the account owner has to link its importance score to the proxy account by announcing an :ref:`AccountKeyLinkTransaction <account-key-link-transaction>`.
+In order for the remote account to be accepted for delegated harvesting, the remote account should not have sent nor received any transaction or be linked to another account previously.

+.. note:: The remote account cannot be involved in any transaction while it is a delegated account.

 Then, the account needs to send a `special encrypted message <https://github.com/nemtech/NIP/blob/master/NIPs/nip-0009.md>`_ to the node via a :doc:`TransferTransaction <transfer-transaction>`.
 The message must contain the remote's account **proxy private key**  encrypted using AES, making the transaction only readable by the recipient.

 The node receives an encrypted message using :ref:`WebSockets <websockets>`.
-Once the node decrypts the private key of the potential delegated harvester, the node owner can **add the remote account as a delegated harvester** if the candidate meets the requirements.
+Once the node decrypts the private key of the potential delegated harvester, the node owner can add the remote account as a delegated harvester if the candidate meets the requirements.

 As the remote private key is **saved on disk**, even if the node disconnects temporarily, the persistent delegated harvesters will be reestablished once the node reconnects to the network.
 Additionally, the use of encrypted message creates a **backup** of the information for the nodes.